battleship2/battleship2.0-client/README.md

-# Battleship2.0 | Client repository
+# Battleship 2 | Client repository
-This is the client-side repository of the `Battleship2.0` game.
+This is the client-side repository of the `Battleship 2` game.
 The server (NodeJS) repository is hosted at [https://github.com/battleship2/battleship2.0-server](https://github.com/battleship2/battleship2.0-server).

 ## Dependencies